ayumi-cloud/sc-parser-module/README.md

 ## Privacy Issues :sparkles:

 The parser module follows strict privacy regulations set out in the GDPR, ePrivacy and California Consumer Privacy Act (CCPA).

+### Consent options

+The parser module allows users to give full consent options set out by the [Legal module](https://github.com/ayumi-cloud/sc-legal-module).

+### Data rentention

-Allowing users to give full consent options set out by the [Legal module](https://github.com/ayumi-cloud/sc-legal-module).
-There are options to configure the data retention period and follows the data retention policy.
+There are options to configure the data retention period and the parser module follows the data retention policy.

+### IP anonymization (or IP masking)

 The IP anonymization/masking takes place as soon as data is received by the parser module, before any storage or processing takes place.

 <p align="center"><img src="https://github.com/ayumi-cloud/sc-parser-module/blob/main/src/assets/images/ip.png"></p>

+### Sensitive data

 The following personal data is considered **sensitive** and is subject to specific processing conditions: